InvadingOctopus/octopuskit/README.md

 character.addComponents([

-    // A relay component adds a reference to a component in another entity.
+    // A relay component adds a reference to a component from another entity.
     // This fulfills the dependencies of other components in this entity.
     RelayComponent(for: sharedTouchEventComponent),

-    // This component checks the entity for a TouchEventComponent (provided here by a relay)
+    // This component checks the entity's TouchEventComponent (provided here by a relay)
     // and syncs the entity's position to the touch location in every frame.
     TouchControlledPositioningComponent()])
 ```